mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/02-prompt-or-be-prompted.md

 ## Global Prompt Engineering Reality Check

 **Priya Sharma's Bangalore Perspective**: While Silicon Valley was hyping $200K prompt engineering salaries, Priya was building AI content systems for Indian startups at a fraction of the cost.
-With an English literature degree from Delhi University and advanced prompt engineering skills, she could deliver the same quality work as US "prompt engineers" for $25/hour instead of $100/hour.
+With an English literature degree from Delhi University and advanced prompt engineering skills, she could deliver the same quality work as US 'prompt engineers' for $25/hour instead of $100/hour.

-"American companies realized they could get the same prompt optimization from Indian freelancers," Priya says.
-"The work is location-independent, so why pay Silicon Valley rates?"
+'American companies realized they could get the same prompt optimization from Indian freelancers,' Priya says.
+'The work is location-independent, so why pay Silicon Valley rates?'

 Priya's success initially seemed like arbitrage opportunity, but by 2024, AI tools had improved enough that even her specialized prompt skills became less valuable.
 She pivoted to content strategy for Indian businesses expanding globally—work that required cultural context AI couldn't provide.

 **European Regulations Change Everything**: In the EU, stricter AI regulations created a different dynamic.
-Prompt engineers became "AI compliance specialists," ensuring AI outputs met GDPR requirements and EU AI Act standards.
+Prompt engineers became 'AI compliance specialists,' ensuring AI outputs met GDPR requirements and EU AI Act standards.
 But even this specialized role is being automated as compliance tools build legal safeguards directly into AI systems.

 ## Why Prompt Engineering Isn't a Career